Every farmer wants to get the maximum returns from his crop, while reducing his fertilizer costs.

 This significant contribution explains why many farmers believe that if they apply more fertilizers they would get higher yields.

 However, this is not the case.

-The relation between fertilizer application and potential yield is schematically described in the following curve:
+The relation between fertilizer application rates and potential yield is schematically described in the following curve:

 This is the Yield Response to Fertilizer application curve.
 Such curves are drawn based on many field trials.